MBTITheorist

 What is the difference between an INTJ and an INTP?

 While both types belong to the NT (Rational/Theorist) temperament group, their cognitive function stacks differ significantly.
 The INTJ leads with introverted intuition (Ni) and uses extraverted thinking (Te) as their auxiliary, producing a strategic, implementation-oriented thinker.
 The INTP, by contrast, leads with introverted thinking (Ti) and uses extraverted intuition (Ne) as their auxiliary, resulting in a more exploratory, framework-building orientation.
-Myers and Myers (1995) note that INTJs tend to be more decisive and closure-seeking, while INTPs tend to prefer keeping possibilities open longer.
+Myers and Myers (1995) note that INTJs be more decisive and closure-seeking, while INTPs prefer keeping possibilities open longer.

 Do INTJs have emotions?